Rules of Play

 Decision Continuity#

-- You cannot undo prior-round decisions in any industry (sunk costs are real)
+- You cannot undo prior-round decisions (sunk costs are real)

 - You can expand, modify, or shut down prior decisions in later rounds